tigerclaw-az/ejwaibel.github.io/resume.md

 : *Jr. PHP Developer*
   __Sept.
 2006 - Apr.
 2007__

-* Enhanced existing PHP web application with custom Object Oriented code for quicker development and easier maintainability.
-* Produced new application feature that gave customers the capability of saving custom “email groups” for their email campaigns.
-* Coordinated with project management and gave status updates bi-weekly until the project manager and customer were satisfied.
-* Resolved customer submitted defects within the application and extended the application functionality with new feature requests.
-* Coordinated with the graphic design team and integrated Photoshop layouts using HTML, JavaScript, and CSS.
+Worked as Junior PHP Developer to help enhance the existing web application with custom Object Oriented code for quicker development and easier maintainability.
+Coordinated with the graphic design team and integrated Photoshop layouts using HTML, JavaScript, and CSS.
+Documented new features thoroughly for use with customer support documentation.
-* Performed CVS functions to keep source version controlled and better coordination between development team.
-* Created SQL queries with Oracle database to retrieve, store, or delete necessary records.
-* Resolved database issues with customer support after a duplicate email campaign was processed incorrectly.
-* Documented new features thoroughly for use with customer support documentation.

 ### Education